Improving Artifact Robustness for CT Deep Learning Models Without Labeled Artifact Images via Domain Adaptation: Methods

 The loss function from \cite{ganin2015unsupervised, ganin2016domain} over a minibatch can be expressed as \eqref{eqLoss}:

 Note that the label predictor $G_y$ uses cross entropy loss $\mathcal{L}_{CE}$, while the domain classifier $G_d$ uses binary cross entropy loss $\mathcal{L}_{BCE}$.

+Since we simulate artifacts for instances of the OrganAMNIST dataset, which means we have the organ labels for the target domains in our experiments, we simulate the effect of having no labels by masking out the effect of the target domain's labels in our implementation's loss function calculation.
 Here, we use $(1-d_i)$ to mask out contributions of target domain instances to the loss function of the label predictor.
+We furthermore detach the logits of target domain samples produced by the label predictor from the computational graph.
 This simplifies our implementation of the architecture in the PyTorch framework so that we can perform stochastic gradient descent over minibatches without special handling to prevent target domain instances from propagating forward through the label predictor.
-It is interesting to note that masking in this manner can weigh the influence of target domain labels from the backpropagation of the label classifier's component of the loss function - this is discussed in appendix \ref{appendixInstanceWeightedMinibatchLoss}.